ni/nimble/CONTRIBUTING.md

 ## Coding conventions

 This repo generally follows the [NI JavaScript and TypeScript Styleguide](https://github.com/ni/javascript-styleguide).
 Some packages list additional conventions in their `CONTRIBUTING.md`.

+## Running tests

+It is recommended to use the VSCode extension [Karma Test Explorer](https://marketplace.visualstudio.com/items?itemName=lucono.karma-test-explorer) for running and debugging individual tests.
+This extension allows you to start running/debugging a test from the source code, without modifying the source to mark the test as focused (i.e. `fit` or `fdescribe`).
+Best of all, it allows debugging from inside VSCode, rather than in the browser.

 ## Pull request policies